ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-10-27-ll-in-triton-part-2.md

 // - block:    size depends on launch grid
 ```

-The guide (`ll-guide.md` section 4.1) explains how these attributes decompose into basis vectors.
+These attributes decompose into basis vectors.
 For a quick sanity check, evaluate `ll.apply` at a few known points:

 {% raw %}
 ```cpp